Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 The 61' Brigantine MERMAID as Viewed in Hydromax - Click for Larger Image

-The 56' Ketch SHIRAZ as Viewed in Workshop - Click for Larger ImageThe analysis of the adequacy of the structure is done in Excel by using the appropriate ABS Rule.
-For more information about how we use the ABS rule to advantage, please see our article on Designing Boat Structure.
+Determination of the adequacy of the structure is usually done in Excel by programming the appropriate Classification Society Rule or other structural criteria into a spreadsheet.
+For more information about how we use the ABS Rule to advantage, please see our article on Designing Boat Structure.

-If it is desired to analyze a vessel's dynamic motions, Seakeeper is used (now called Maxsurf Motions).
-For this, the weight per square area is entered, plus other loadcase weights as needed, and SK will calculate the accelerations in a variety of standard sea states.
-Although I have Seakeeper, it is rarely within an owner’s design budget to indulge in this level of analysis.
-Instead, roll period, pitch, heave, etc. are readily calculated in Excel using basic formulae published within the volumes of Principles of Naval Architecture, although the results are not nearly as thorough or accurate as would be calculated by Seakeeper.
+If it is desired to analyze a vessel's dynamic behavior, Maxsurf Motions (Seakeeper) is used.
+For this, the surface moments of inertia from Maxsurf are entered, plus other loadcase weights as needed, and SK will calculate the accelerations in a variety of standard sea states.
+Although I use the Seakeeper program, it is rarely within a yacht owner’s design budget to indulge in this level of analysis.
+For workboats and high speed craft however, it is highly useful.

 OUR PREFERRED PROCESS...